mbaumer/us_hep_funding/docs/_states/TN.md

 <a name="TN-07"></a>
 [Back to top](#top)
 ## TN-07 -- Rep. Marsha Blackburn (R)
+### Committees
+Marsha Blackburn is the #7 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016